faizpuad/Project1-Guide-Note/README.md

             ![extension in VSC](./Images/select_interpreter.png)

-        - If not, select the option enter interpreter path 🔍
+        - If not seeing it like in image above, select the option enter interpreter path 🔍
             - Then browse to your folder "projectdemoenv/bin/" and select the file python there, like in my case, I need to select the python3.11 file 📂

             ![extension in VSC](./Images/venv_activated_in_terminal.png)